jlelong/LaTeX-Workshop-wiki/ExtraFeatures.md

 The commands must be called in the form `\commandname{arg}`.

-### latex-workshop.view.outline.fastparse.enabled
+### latex-workshop.intellisense.fastparse.enabled

-**Experimental** Use fast LaTeX parsing algorithm to build outline/structure.
-This is done by inheritly removing texts and comments before building AST.
+Use fast LaTeX parsing algorithm to build outline/structure.
+This is done by inherently removing texts and comments before building AST.
 Enabling this will not tamper the document, but may result in incomplete outline/structure.

 | type      | default value |
 |-----------|---------------|